spack/spack/lib/spack/docs/signing.rst

 within a develop or release pipeline.
-It is made available to the GitLab execution environment building the package so that the package’s dependencies may be verified by the Signing Intermediate CI Public Key and the final package may be signed by the SIgning Intermediate CI Private Key.
+It is made available to the GitLab execution environment building the package so that the package’s dependencies may be verified by the Signing Intermediate CI Public Key and the final package may be signed by the Signing Intermediate CI Private Key.